 Job Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of data entry keyers, a different title for data processing technicians, is expected to decline by almost 4% during the decade from 2014 to 2024.
-The BLS published the median annual salary earned by data entry keyers as $29,460 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of data entry keyers, a different title for data processing technicians, is expected to decline by 23% during the decade from 2018 to 2028.
+The BLS published the median annual salary earned by data entry keyers as $32,170 in May 2018.